Once upon a time…

 Local attractions include a number of beautiful, historic monuments – all of which will be explored in future blog posts.
 This is just a brief summary of the most characteristic ones!
 The Sanctuary of the White Madonna is a Romanic-style Church from the XII century, while St. Peter’s Church was built on the site of the ancient Temple of Venus between the V and XIII centuries in a Genovese gothic style.
 Portovenere hosts one of the most majestic military architectures by the Republic of Genova, the Doria Castle (1161).
 There is also a Roman Villa from the I century B.C.
 (Villa Romana del Varignano) and its Antiquarium.
 The Byron, Azzurra and Tinetto Sea Caves are simply mesmerizing.

-The breathtaking nature provides the perfect landscape for a number of sports: canoeing, windsurfing, diving and snorkeling in the protected waters, which are consistently awarded for their cleanliness; free-climbing, hiking, cycling and trekking along the rugged coast and in the Regional Nature Park of Portovenere.
+The breathtaking nature provides the perfect landscape for a number of sports and activities: sailing, canoeing, windsurfing, diving and snorkeling in the protected waters, which are consistently awarded for their cleanliness; free-climbing, cycling and trekking along the rugged coast and in the Regional Nature Park of Portovenere.
 Cooking lessons, wine tasting and guided visits in the typical terraced vineyards are also great fun!

-Local celebrations include the torch-lit Procession of the White Madonna in August, the Feast of Patron San Venerio in September, the Basil Festival in April.
+Local celebrations include the torch-lit Procession of the White Madonna in August, and the Feast of Patron San Venerio in September.
 Portovenere also competes in the thrilling Palio del Golfo regatta.

 Featured image credit: Portovenere by Aconcagua (Own work) [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons